sib-swiss/Introduction-to-statistics-with-R/docs/day1.md

 ## Looking at students data

-Load the file students.csv into R. It contains data collected from students at the Univerity of Lausanne.
+Load the file students.csv into R. It contains data collected from students.

 Look at the variables; try to know/explore the data: summarize the different variables numerically and graphically, and see if you can find relationships between them.